-a.
-Advising that the owner of a neighbouring property has made a planning application?
-No b.
-That affects your property in some other way.
-No c.
-That requires you to do any maintenance, repairs, or improvements to your property.
-No
+- a.
+Advising that the owner of a neighbouring property has made a planning application? - b.
+That affects your property in some other way?

-If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchase of your property.
+If you have answered yes to any of a c above, please give the notices to your solicitor or est agent, including any notices which prive at any time before the data of entry of the purchase f your property.